 To keep the eye open, the doctor places a speculum in the eye.
 This also keeps the patient from blinking and possibly interfering with the procedure.

 The doctor makes a small incision in the cornea and places a centering guide on the eye to keep it steady.
 This also helps the doctor make sure that the Intacs will be placed properly.

 After separating the layers of the cornea, the doctor inserts the Intacs and then closes the incision with one suture.

 The procedure takes less than 30 minutes to perform.
-Afterwards, the patient will visit the doctor on a regular basis to make sure the eye is healing properly, and to determine how well the vision has improved.
+Follow-up includes regular visits to the eye doctor to make sure the eye is healing properly and to determine if vision has improved.

 What Are the Potential Risks of the Intacs Procedure?

 Possible adverse events that may occur after an Intacs procedure include the following:

 Those who should not undergo an Intacs procedure include:

 People who can still see well with contact lenses